top of page

 What to Expect

-Florida CDL examiners typically test the following maneuvers:
+Florida CDL skills tests typically include three of the following maneuvers:

 Florida-Specific Requirements